-We also compared the G31.41 shock region with other three shock-dominated regions: a low-mass protostellar outflow (L1157-B1), a high-mass protostellar outflow (Sgr B2(N1) OF) and a galactic center shock-dominated molecular cloud (G+0.693).
-The results show a better correlation with other shock-dominated regions compared to the hot core.
-Despite the difference sizescales, environments, and Galactic locations, this good correlation may be an indicator that the molecular composition of the grains barely changes after being desorbed, which would imply a negligible gas-phase chemistry.
+We also compared the G31.41 shock region with another three shock-dominated regions: a low-mass protostellar outflow (L1157-B1), a high-mass protostellar outflow (Sgr B2(N1) OF), and a Galactic center shock-dominated molecular cloud (G+0.693).
+The results show a better correlation with other shock-dominated regions compare to the hot core.
+Despite the different sizes, environments, and Galactic locations, this good correlation might indicate that the molecular composition of the grains barely changes after they are desorbed, which would imply a negligible gas-phase chemistry.
 This suggests that the molecular content of shock-dominated regions can be a good proxy of the composition of the grain surfaces.
-Taking into account that there are no significant variations in the correlations between the different shock-dominated regions, we suggest that the molecular ratios in the mantle reservoir of the grains are similar regardless of the Galactic environment.
+Taking into account that there are no significant variations in the correlations between the different shock-dominated regions, we suggest that the molecular ratios in the mantle reservoir of the grains are similar, regardless of the Galactic environment.

-\section{Data Availability}
+\section{Data availability}